Ohio Medicaid Benefits Overview

 Interpreter services are provided free of charge to you during any service or grievance process.
 This includes American Sign Language and real-time oral interpretation.

 If you need something translated into a language other than English, please call Buckeye Health Plan.
-We can also provide things in other formats such as Braille, CD or large print.
+We can also provide translations in other formats such as Braille, CD or large print.

 If you need an interpreter for your medical appointment, contact Buckeye Health Plan before your appointment.
 We will arrange for one to be at your appointment.